ProjectAC/ACJudge/README.md

 ## Build & Run

+Before build, please make sure you have installed libseccomp, as it is the main part of the sandbox.
-Follow these 3 steps:
+Then follow these 3 steps:

     make
-    ./Release
+    cd Release
     ./offline

 If it shows the usage of the program...